NishthaSoni/NishthaSoni/README.md

 - 👋 Hi, I’m Technical Enthusiast @NishthaSoni.
 -  I wish to use my Technical acumen to contribute to People, Team, Companies, Startups that works to create a positive impact on society along with the corporate world.
 -
-- 👀 Currently I am woring on booming Technologies-Artificial Intelligence and Machine Learning and also pursuing BTech in same
+- 👀 Currently I am woring on booming Technologies-Artificial Intelligence and Machine Learning and also pursuing BTech in Same.
+- 🌱 Domain Knowledge Includes->
-- 🌱 Android Developer/ Unity Developer/ Web Developer
+- Android Studio/ Unity-3D/ Blender/ Web Development (HTML, CSS, JavasSript)
-- 💞️ I have a deep understanding of popular everyday technical languages like C/C++/Python(Numpy, Pandas, matplotlib, scikit-learn)/ Java(DSA) .
-Apart from this I am a Content Writer.
+- 💞️ I have been experienced in everyday popular technical languages like C/C++/Python(Numpy, Pandas, matplotlib, scikit-learn)/ Java(DSA).
+Beside this I am a Content Writer.
 -
 - 📫 How to reach me->https://www.linkedin.com/in/nishtha-soni-2b1002205
 - Personal email id-> snishtha442@gmail.com